gabrielbotega/unittest-learning-example/README.md

 5 – Refactor: Make it beautiful.

 Knowing these steps, it’s presented a code that passed through all these steps, just as an example and a repo to follow if you have questions on ‘how to do it’.

+In order to run the test, you need to run directly in the test_feature.py script.